5 great songs with 5 simple chords

 If you're a beginner, and you've just spent the last however many months trying to get those open chords learnt and sounding good, then you're probably in a position where you'd like to actually start making some sweet sweet music!

 Well the good news is that with just 5 open chord shapes, you can play a whole world of classic songs.
 In this blog post and video I will walk you through 5 songs that I've selected using these exact chords.
-The only tings you'll need are a guitar, capo and a pick!
+The only things you'll need are a guitar, capo and a pick!
 So, let's get started!

 The video